RoanLatham/ai-chat-interface/README.md

 ### Prerequisites

 - Windows 10/11 (for packaged versions) or any Windows/Linux/macOS system (for source installation)
-- Python 3.8 or higher (if running from source)
+- Python minimum 3.6 or higher (if running from source)
 - GGUF-format language models

 ### Windows Only: Packaged Versions